ghouscht/capsule-website/content/en/docs/operating/setup/installation.md

 #### Nodes

 There is a webhook which catches interactions with the Node resource.
 This Webhook is mainly interesting, when you make use of [Node Metadata](/docs/tenants/enforcement/#nodes).
-In any other case it will just case you problems.
-By default the webhook is **disabled**, but you can enabled it by setting the following value:
+In any other case it will just cause you problems.
+By default the webhook is **disabled**, but you can enable it by setting the following value:

 ```yaml
 webhooks: